Cloudiiink/pyw90/README.md

 The `key_string` is formatted with `species`, `structure_id` and `orb_name` (e.g. `Ga_0_px`).
 The dos column is calculated from above formula.
 Since we are only interested in the relative comparisons of pDOS, the maximum value of `dos` column is normalized to $1$.

-The `lb` argument is used to as lower bound to select the most reprentitive projection.
-Only when the results in `dos` column are larger than `lb`, the orbitals and sites will be selected as the `projection` block input for `Wannier90`.
-We will print the total number of selected orbitals.
-And the selection information will also be simplified with merging the situation in which orbitals locate in one site and all sites of same species have the same orbitals.
-The results display as a table with `species`, `site` and `orb` columns.
-The default number of `site` column is `structure_id`.
-When all sites of same species have been selected, the value of `site` column will be $-1$.

-The selected information will be converted to the format for `projection` block in `Wannier90`.
-These projection information will also be printed as `key_string` format for `pyw90` input.
-(The represention of orbital is `orb_id`.
-Default delimeter for keys inside one species is comma and the delimeter between species is ;. )

-With `--extra` input in `dos` mode and `-e` given energy ranges, we will also present the dis frozen window suggestion based on pdos.
-The result will be presented with columns including `dis_froz_min`, `dis_froz_max`, `N`, `pdos`, `tdos` and `percent`.
-The final column of table is the percentage of pdos/tdos.
-The full table is also sorted with `percent` in descending order.
-The lower bound of `dis_win_max` is also generated.
+The lower bound specified by the `lb` argument is used to determine the most representative projections.
+The orbitals and sites are used as the `projection` block for `Wannier90` input only when the `dos` column values is greater than `lb`.
+As soon as the projections are picked upon, the total number of Wannier functions is also determined.
+The results are presented in a table with `species`, `site` and `orb` columns.
+The default value for the `site` column is the `structure_id` mentioned above.
+You might encounter the value in `site` column becomes -1 instead of other non-negative integers.
+This is because we further simplify the selection information by unifying the case when orbitals are located at one site and all sites of the same species have the same orbitals.

+The projection Information will be transformed into Wannier90's `projection` block format.
+For further usage, it will also be written in `key_string` format for `pyw90` input with replacing the orbital name to orbital index.
+By default, a comma separates keys within the same species, whereas `;` separates keys from different species. (e.g., `Ga,0,1-3;As,1,1-3` represents choosing the p orbital of Ga and As)

+Our pDOS-based dis frozen window recommendation will be shown if the user specifies `--extra` while running in `dos` mode and provides explicit energy ranges.
+Columns for `dis_froz_min`, `dis_froz_max`, `N`, `pdos`, `tdos` and `percent` will be presented in the output.
+The values of `percent` column is pDOS / tDOS ratio.
+The entire table is sorted acordding to the value of pDOS percentage.
+We can treat the highest percentage as the initial guess for `Wannier90`.

+In addition, the code also computes the minimum value of `dis_win_max`.

 **Note:**

-The notation of orbitals has changed a lot among different software and different version. `pyw90` use the same notation as `pymatgen` (2022.8.23).
-All orbitals are listed as below:
+The notation of orbitals has varied a lot between different softwares and differernt versions.
+The notation for `pyw90` and `pymatgen` (2022.8.23) is identical.
+Notations for all orbitals are listed below:

 ```bash
 # pymatgen 2022.8.23